YinJC/uk-tex-faq/FAQ-vertspacefloat.md

----
-layout: page
-title: Extra vertical space in floats
+# Extra vertical space in floats
----

 A common complaint is that extra vertical space has crept into `figure` or `table` floating environments.